tinatlewisl/starter-academic/content/home/experience.md

     date_start: '2017-01-01'
     date_end: ''
     description: |2-
         Purdue DataMine is the first large-scale living learning community for undergraduates from all majors, focused on Data Science for All.
-    description: |2-

         Responsibilities include:

         * Analysing